 I will assign you a handout of figures and terms of Green-Roman Mythology.
 You will explain each term in the handout and attach an image/famous painting/picture that you have found on the web.
 You will take a quiz based on this assignment and class readings.
-Follow the detailed instructions in the worksheet.

-- An Analytical Exercise of a Literary Device (or Narrative Elements): You will apply your knowledge of literary devices and narrative elements in one of the texts and write a brief analysis, in two paragraphs.
-You will write your observation of the ways in which a literary device (or a narrative element) is used in the text and then write your interpretation of how such deployment creates the meaning of the story.
-A separate handout of detailed instructions will be provided. - Group Dramatization: Fleshing out and enacting an episode (Paradise Lost, Book 4): Task Description: You will work in groups to act out a scene from Paradise Lost, Book 4.
+Follow the detailed instructions in the worksheet. - Midterm Exam: The midterm exam will check if you have followed up with the readings and the learning activities up to the mid-point of the semester.
+Closer to the date, I will follow with further details. - Paradise Lost Group Dramatization: Fleshing out and enacting an episode: Task Description: You will work in groups to act out a scene from Paradise Lost (TBD).
 Based on the text, you will develop a "script" and videotape your group's enacting of the scene, and submit the video, along with the script.
-More detailed instructions will follow in a separate handout.
-Learning Outcomes (i.e., Why I ask you to do this): Acting out a part or a whole of a literary text has been a key pedagogical strategy used in the western educational tradition.
+More detailed instructions will follow in a separate handout. - Learning Outcomes (i.e., Why I ask you to do this): Acting out a part or a whole of a literary text has been a key pedagogical strategy used in the western educational tradition.
 Acting out, that is, role-playing a character, enables students to comprehend in depth the complex and dynamic situation portrayed in the scene and the complex psychological and emotional states of the characters involved in the scene.
-This kind of exercise with fictional but probable situations enhance students' ability to understand and evaluate fellow human beings and human society, a key skill that students will carry to their personal and professional life. - Literary Analysis Essay: This is the culminating assignment of this class.
+This kind of exercise with fictional but probable situations enhances students' ability to understand and evaluate fellow human beings and human society, a key skill that students will carry to their personal and professional life. - Literary Analysis Essay: This is the culminating assignment of this class.
 You will write an essay that analyzes one (or two) of the literary texts in light of the contexts covered over the course of the semester, and/or in relation to the course theme.
 1500 2000 words.
 To help you develop your topic, I will provide a list of sample prompts, but you are free and encouraged to formulate your own essay question, following the models provided in sample prompts.
 You are encouraged to meet with me to discuss your essay topic as early as possible.
 In Week 13, you will be asked to submit the paragraph-by-paragraph outline of the paper (with the passages to be quoted) and a draft of introductory paragraph; in Week 14, you will submit the FULL first draft of the essay.

-You will write in chunks and in multiple drafts, and you will get feedbacks both from your peers and myself during the writing process.
+You will write in chunks and in multiple drafts, and you will get feedback both from your peers and myself during the writing process.
 This is a specific kind of argumentative essay in which you make an interpretive claim about one or two of the texts from our class and support it with passages from the readings (i.e., textual evidence).
 Throughout the semester you will learn the techniques of literary analysis and will practice writing paragraphs by analyzing passages from a literary text.

 Both the first full draft and final draft are required for this assignment.
 You will revise your first draft based on your peers' reviews, as well as my input provided during the individual conference.
 Final draft should show significant revision and improvement over the first draft, and you will attach 1. a self-check list (the form to be provided by the instructor) 2. a reflection on the feedback you have received and your revision.
 Throughout the writing process, you are encouraged to come and see me for consultations.
-I do not provide email commenting; you will have to meet with me either virtually or in my office.
+I do not provide email commenting; you will have to meet with me in my office.